SEARCH

 Some fruit has a lot of seeds, others may have few.
 The grapefruit (photo, above) had just one seed total but it was a good one and grew into a tree.

-4Test for Seed Viability
+4Test for Empty Seed Shells

-Citrus seeds in a cup of water.
+Floating citrus seeds in water.

 If seeds have jelly-like coating, rinse in a strainer and gently push it off with soft towel.